 Receiving compulsory mental health treatment can be lonely and distressing, you may feel like you have no say in what happens to you.
-But you do have rights under the Victorian Mental Health Act 2014 (the Act) to speak up and be involved in your treatment.
+But you do have rights under the Victorian Mental Health and Wellbeing Act 2022 (the Act) to speak up and be involved in your treatment.

 What is self-advocacy?